MicrosoftDocs/SupportArticles-docs/support/dotnet/framework/wcf/service-use-a-non-default-etw-provider-id.md

 ---
 title: WCF service using a non-default ETW provider ID
-description: This article discusses a problem that WCF service using a non-default ETW provider ID when you view ETW traces. ms.date: 08/24/2020 ms.prod-support-area-path:
+description: This article discusses a problem where WCF service using a non-default ETW provider ID when you view ETW traces. ms.date: 08/24/2020 ms.prod-support-area-path:
 ---
 # Viewing ETW traces for WCF service using a non-default ETW provider ID

-This article describes a problem that Windows Communication Foundation (WCF) service using a non-default Event Tracing for Windows (ETW) provider ID when you view ETW traces.
+This article describes a problem where Windows Communication Foundation (WCF) service using a non-default Event Tracing for Windows (ETW) provider ID when you view ETW traces.

 _Original product version:_ &nbsp; Windows Communication Foundation
 _Original KB number:_ &nbsp; 2120508